mapbox/mapbox-sdk-js/docs/services.md

 Uploads API service.

+Learn more about this service and its responses in [the HTTP service documentation][78].

 ### listUploads

-List all recent upload statuses
+List the statuses of all recent uploads.

-See the [public documentation][78].
+See the [corresponding HTTP service documentation][79].

 **Parameters**